concourse/time-resource/README.md

 ### `check`: Produce timestamps satisfying the interval.

-Returns current version and new version only if it has been longer than `interval` since the given version, or if there is no version given.
+Returns a list of any new versions for which the `interval` has elapsed since the previous version.
+If no version is given, returns the most recent timestamp that satisfies the configuration.

 ### `in`: Report the given time.